 So how do we manage time?

-Well, for most of us, all we really want or need is a little help managing our priorities, our calendars and dealing with that nagging alarm that goes off far too early every week day!
+For most of us, all we really want, or need is a little help managing our priorities, our calendars and dealing with that nagging alarm that goes off far too early every weekday!

 A part of time management revolves around our goals and belief systems.
 These goals and beliefs drive our priorities.
 If we believe that something is important, we always find time to accomplish it.
 However, often we find that what we say is important may actually be different than what we actually do.

-Often we tell ourselves (and others) what we think should be the priority when, in fact, it is not a true priority for us.
-In other words we tend to tell people (including ourselves) what they want to hear.
+We often we tell ourselves (and others) what we think should be the priority when, in fact, it is not a true priority for us.
+In other words, we tend to tell people (including ourselves) what they want to hear.

 The point of all of this is to get you to examine your life and determine what your true priorities are.
 You must get a handle on this before you can proceed to work on your calendar.